Contact

 Solid, but technically complex

-Shopify impresses with global support available around the clock.
-Additionally, you'll find numerous agencies specializing in conversion optimization, setup, migration, and custom development.
-The network is particularly strong in German-speaking countries.
+Shopify stands out with a globally structured support system that’s available around the clock.
+On top of that, you’ll find a large number of agencies specializing in conversion optimization, setup, migration, and custom development.
+The partner ecosystem is especially strong in German-speaking markets.

-BigCommerce has good documentation and reliable support, although it's often only available during US business hours.
-Its partner network is smaller, especially in the DACH market, and relies more on in-house expertise.
+BigCommerce offers solid documentation and reliable support, though often limited to U.S. business hours.
+Its partner network is smaller, particularly in the DACH region and relies more heavily on in-house expertise.

-If you value fast response, local expertise, and strong agency partners, Shopify will provide you with a better support backbone in the long run .
+If you value fast response times, local expertise, and a strong network of agency partners, Shopify gives you a significantly better long-term support backbone.

-If you are looking for support, you can find suitable support from our Shopify Plus agency here.
+If you’re looking for hands-on assistance, you can find the right support through our Shopify Plus agency.

 Shopify BigCommerce

-Ultimately, the decision between Shopify and BigCommerce largely depends on your goals for your online store.
-If you want to get started quickly without having to delve deeply into the technology, then a Shopify setup is a good choice.
+In the end, the decision between Shopify and BigCommerce depends heavily on the goals you’re pursuing with your online store.
+If you want to launch quickly without diving deep into technical details, there’s a lot that speaks in favor of Shopify.

-You get a reliable ecosystem, a strong partner network, and a user interface that works even without developer knowledge.
-This is a clear advantage, especially for D2C brands, startups, and agile marketing teams.
+You get a reliable ecosystem, a strong partner network, and an interface that works even without developer expertise.
+For D2C brands, startups, and agile marketing teams, that’s a clear advantage.

-BigCommerce, on the other hand, shines when you have more complex requirements, such as in the B2B sector, with tiered pricing, or multi-store structures.
-Even if you like to delve deeply into the code or want to consciously control your infrastructure yourself, BigCommerce is the more robust platform.
-However, you'll need a tech-savvy team for this.
+BigCommerce, on the other hand, shows its strengths when your requirements are more complex for example in B2B environments, tiered pricing, or multi-store structures.
+If you prefer working directly with the code or want to maintain full control over your infrastructure, BigCommerce is the more robust platform.
+However, this also means you need a tech-savvy team.

-Here again the direct comparison in a clear table:
+Here’s the direct comparison again in a clear, easy-to-skim table:

 Area